jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 The circles are all objects.
 Object A for instance has two references: one to object B and one to object E. Two objects refer to object D: both object C and object E refer to object D.

-In an Circular diagram, the references might look more like this:
+In a Circular diagram, the references might look more like this:

 ![](images/3.%20Automatic%20Containment.002.png)